muratiakos/aspnetmvc/README.md

-# aspnetmvc
+# aspnetmvc - choco package

-Microsoft ASP.NET MVC choco package
+This repository is a choco package project to install and uninstall ASP.NET MVC via chocolatey in an unattended manner.